-- The statements offered in support are called premises Often indicated by words such as Because, Since, Given - The statements that are supported are called conclusions

-- Often indicated by words such as thus, therefore, this establishes that, etc. - Example: Today is Friday, thus, the sun will set. - Example: Because there is water on Mars there will be life.
-24
+- The statements offered in support are called premises Often indicated by words such as Because, Since, Given that, On account of, etc. - The statements that are supported are called conclusions - Often indicated by words such as Thus, Therefore, This establishes that, etc. - Example: Today is Friday, thus, the sun will set. - Example: Because there is water on Mars there will be life.

 Clicker Question

--

-In the argument We can infer from the fact that the dog has lost its hair

-that there will soon be a lunar eclipse
+In the argument

+We can infer from the fact that the dog has lost its hair that there will soon be a lunar eclipse

 The statement "the dog has lost its hair" is

 A premise

 A conclusion Neither a premise nor a conclusion

 Unable to determine from the information given